Sweetapolita

 • For the chocolate mousse I use Callebaut Dark Callets 53.8 %, which is a versatile dark (but not intensely dark) chocolate perfect for anything from frosting to bark.

-• For the Italian meringue buttercream I use Americolor Soft Pink–a bright pink that can hold up once frosted.
+• For the Italian meringue buttercream, try Sweetapolita Bright Pink--a bright pink that can hold up once frosted.

 • For make ahead, you can prepare the Italian meringue buttercream up to a week ahead (keep refrigerated until the night before you need it, and thaw on counter, whipping for a few moments to bring back to smooth consistency), the cake layers up to 2 days ahead (kept wrapped in plastic wrap at room temperature), and the chocolate mousse the night before.